compmem/smile/docs/tutorial.rst

     exp.run()

-And Now, With user Input!
+And Now, With User Input!
 =========================

 The final step for our basic SMILE tutorial is to add user input and logging.